coreos/coreos-ci/HACKING.md

 ```

 Create the CoreOS Bot (coreosbot) GitHub token (these creds
+correspond to the "CoreOS CI" token of coreobot, with just
-are available from bgilbert; XXX: jlebon or bgilbert to put
+`public_repo` and `admin:repo_hook`; XXX: jlebon or bgilbert
-it in the shared secrets repo):
+to put it in the shared secrets repo):

 ```
 apiVersion: v1